 Sure, you’ll get all the basic pizza and pasta at every basic trattoria or osteria (casual restaurants) in Rome, but it doesn’t mean it’s traditionally Roman or good to eat.
 I learnt pretty fast on my food tour in Testaccio that Rome isn’t known for its Pesto (it comes from the North) and it doesn’t make great red wines.

-The good thing is that there are lots of things you should be trying to have an authentic experience – here’s my foodies guide to Rome!
+The good thing is that there are lots of things you should be trying to have an authentic experience – here’s just a few of them:

 Deep fried risotto balls?!
 Where do I sign up!!!?
 Suppli are small bite-sized snacks often served in a paper cone with deep fried veggies.
 Mozzarella cheese is covered in left-over risotto, coated in breadcrumbs and deep-fried.
 I was told that I definitely had to have it with prosecco as fried foods are best consumed with something fizzy, and who am I to argue?